pointerchain/my_cpp_journey/done.md

+## 2025-11-18
+- Read a lot about `JSON`, `YAML`, and `TOML` in preparation for the `Roguelike ECS` project.
+    - Learning about different data serialization formats and their use cases.
+    - Planning to use a *hybrid approach*: `YAML` for designer-facing data like monster stats and stuff, and `JSON` for saving/loading game state.

 ## 2025-11-17
 - Successfully created a C++ solution for the LeetCode problem `Find First Occurrence` **[0028_find_first_occurrence](https://github.com/pointerchain/leetcode_solutions/tree/361160abf669496785e81ada7813f3bef76ea41a/0028_find_first_occurrence)**
     - Used `substr` which I haven't really gotten to use before, even though it's probably better to just use a nested for loop lol.